Thomas H. Eliot

 Thomas Hopkinson Eliot (June 14, 1907 – October 14, 1991) was an American lawyer, politician, and academic who served as chancellor of Washington University in St. Louis and as a congressman in the United States House of Representatives from Massachusetts.

 Early life

-A great-grandson of Samuel Atkins Eliot and grandson of Charles William Eliot, Eliot was born in Cambridge, Massachusetts into the prominent Eliot family.
+Eliot was born in Cambridge, Massachusetts into the prominent Eliot family to Frances Hopkinson Eliot and Samuel A. Eliot II, a prominent Unitarian minister and member of the prominent Eliot family.
+At the time of Thomas' birth, his father was president of the American Unitarian Association and his grandfather, Charles W. Eliot, had been president of Harvard University for nearly four decades.

 He attended Browne & Nichols School in Cambridge, graduated from Harvard University in 1928 and was a student at Emmanuel College in Cambridge University, from 1928 to 1929.
 He graduated from Harvard Law School in 1932 and was admitted to the bar in 1933, commencing practice in Buffalo, New York.

-He served as assistant solicitor in the United States Department of Labor from 1933 to 1935 and as general counsel for the Social Security Board from 1935 to 1937.
+Eliot served as assistant solicitor in the United States Department of Labor from 1933 to 1935 and as general counsel for the Social Security Board from 1935 to 1937.
 He was a lecturer on government at Harvard University from 1937 to 1938, and regional director of the Wage and Hour Division in the Department of Labor from 1939 to 1940.